oyvinw/oyvinw/README.md

 * [Advent of Code](https://github.com/oyvinw/Advent-of-Code) - Some advent of code solutions, with a couple of visualisations.
 All done in Rust.

 #### Game Jams
 Various Game Jam games i've build solo and with others over 48/72 hours.
-Don't expect high code quality.
+Don't expect high code quality or informative repositories.
+Use the link at the bottom to see the results :)
 * [Village of Plenty](https://github.com/coldays/Cards-of-Dunshire) - Game made for *Ludum Dare 52* with a team in 72 hours.
 * [The Last Line](https://github.com/oyvinw/ldjam50) - Game made for *Ludum Dare 50* by myself in 48 hours.
 * [Potion Hero](https://github.com/oyvinw/potion_hero) - Game made for *Ludum Dare 49* with a team in 72 hours.